RaymiiOrg/bash-http-monitoring/README.md

 ![all is well image][1]

-HTTP(s) monitoring webpage via shell script.
-Parallel checking, thus very fast, only dependencies are curl and bash (version 4 or above).
+HTTP(s) monitoring dashboard webpage via shell script.
+Parallel checking, thus very fast, only dependencies are curl, coreutils and bash (version 4 or above).
 For all of you who want a simple script with a nice webpage to check a few websites.
 Perfect for a wall mounted monitoring display and a Raspberry Pi.

 Installation and configuration is easy to do inside the script.
 It scales well, both on the checking side